jusotoTEC/c-product-toolbox/README.md

 ### Scientific paper related with the *C-Product Toolbox*

-The *C-Product Toolbox* is associated with the scientific article "***C-Product Toolbox*: A New MATLAB and Python Package for Third-Order Tensor Operations Using the Reduced C-Product**."
+The *C-Product Toolbox* is associated with the scientific article "***C-Product Toolbox*:  A computational package for third-order tensor operations based on the reduced c-product**."
 This scientific paper has been submitted for review in a scientific journal and is currently under peer review.
 The numerical experiments included in this repository are explained in detail in the paper.

 ## Authors